 Making a Splash… in the Deadpool

-TechCrunch’s Deadpool — the hot destination for the morbidly obsessed — reports on tech failures.
+TechCrunch’s Deadpool — the online destination for the morbidly obsessed, not the comic book character — reports on tech failures.
 And, sadly, it’s steadily growing.
 Here are a few recent Deadpool inductees: divshare, Fuzz, jumpcut, Juicy Campus, Eyespot, Fleck, Flektor, Springwidgets, wallop, Uber, QikCom, Coghead, WebbAlert, Bemba, Jubii, Dodgeball, and Jaiku.

-Quick: what do many of them have in common?
+Quick: what do most of them have in common?

 Granted, not all of these companies had big daddy money to burn, but others had millions of dollars yet refused to invest in serious advertising.
 I’m not talking Super Bowl excess, but perhaps some ads in, say, Wired could have helped.
 But I guess if all one cares about is rounds of funding, why build awareness beyond industry circles?
 “Yay, we got mentioned in TechCrunch and NewTeeVee and Scobleizer!
 The centuries-old rules of business do not apply to us because we’re so 2.0!
 Now we just gotta wait for someone to give us money!”

 That mentality was particularly inexcusable for those whose revenue models were based on selling ads: How could they sell something they themselves didn’t believe in doing?
-It reminded me of this lasik eye doctor I met who wore contact lenses because she didn’t trust the surgical procedure for herself.
-(Side note: I still wear glasses and contacts today for this reason.)
+It reminded me of this laser eye doctor I met who wore contact lenses because she didn’t trust the surgical procedure for herself.
+(Side note: I still wear glasses today for this reason.)